Evaluation of a Potential Relationship between CFTR Modulators, CFTR function and Neuropsychiatric Symptoms in People with CF

 Measurements and Main Results

-No off-target effects of ELX, TEZ, or IVA were observed in vitro or in vivo animal studies at clinically relevant free concentrations.
-Clinical trial and real-world data covering >52,000 patient-years of experience with ELX/TEZ/IVA showed no increase in risk of neuropsychiatric adverse events.
-Human genetic analyses of functional CFTR variants did not show association with any of 23 neuropsychiatric conditions.
+No off-target effects of ELX, VNZ, TEZ, or IVA were observed in vitro at clinically-relevant free concentrations, nor were any behavioral findings observed in vivo animal studies.
+Clinical trial and real-world data covering >250,000 patient-years of experience with CFTRm did not show any increase in risk of neuropsychiatric adverse events.
+Human genetic analyses of functional CFTR variants did not identify association with any of 23 neuropsychiatric conditions.

 Conclusions

-Multiple independent lines of investigation failed to show any evidence for off-target or on-target effects of CFTR modulators, CFTR human genetic variants and neuropsychiatric symptoms.
+Multiple independent lines of investigation failed to show any evidence for off-target or on-target effects of CFTRm and/or CFTR function on neuropsychiatric symptoms.

 Article activity feed